marcduiker/azure-functions-university/lessons/queue.md

 ---

-## 1. Using the Microsoft Azure Storage Explorer and Storage Emulator for Queues
+## 1. Using the Microsoft Azure Storage Explorer for Queues

 In this exercise we'll look into storage emulation and the Azure Storage Explorer to see how you can interact with queues and messages.